Ruta graveolens: Chemistry

-A series of furanoacridones and two acridone alkaloids (arborinine and evoxanthine) have been isolated from R. graveolens.
+A series of furanoacridones and two have been isolated from R. graveolens.
 It also contains coumarins and limonoids.

-Cell cultures produce the coumarins umbelliferone, scopoletin, psoralen, xanthotoxin, isopimpinellin, rutamarin and rutacultin, and the alkaloids skimmianine, kokusaginine, 6-methoxydictamnine and edulinine.

-The ethyl acetate extract of R. graveolens leaves yields two furanocoumarins, one quinoline alkaloid and four quinolone alkaloids including graveoline.
+The ethyl acetate extract of R. graveolens leaves yields two furanocoumarins, one quinoline alkaloid and four quinolone alkaloids.

-The chloroform extracts of the root, stem and leaf shows the isolation of the furanocoumarin chalepensin.

 The essential oil of R. graveolens contains two main constituents, undecan-2-one (46.8%) and nonan-2-one (18.8%).

 Symbolism

 The bitter taste of its leaves led to rue being associated with the (etymologically unrelated) verb rue "to regret".
 Rue is well known for its symbolic meaning of regret and it has sometimes been called "herb-of-grace" in literary works.
 In mythology, the basilisk, whose breath could cause plants to wilt and stones to crack, had no effect on rue.
 Weasels who were bitten by the basilisk would retreat and eat rue in order to recover and return to fight.

 In the Bible

 Rue is mentioned in the New Testament, Luke 11:42: "But woe unto you, Pharisees!
 For ye tithe mint and rue and all manner of herbs".